-Dún Laoghaire Harbour provides berthing facilities for cruise tourism.
+Dún Laoghaire Harbour continues to explore future options regarding the development of ferry services and also provides berthing facilities for cruise tourism.
 At the time of writing, there are 8 cruise boats scheduled for arrival in 2017, with capacity for over 1,800 passengers.